Trademark Cease and Desist Letter

 Trademark Cease and Desist Letter Response

 If you have received a trademark cease and desist letter, we highly recommend that you have a trademark lawyer that litigates prepare the response.
-This will show that you are very serious in defending your rights.
-Even if the sender is mistakenly claiming trademark rights they don’t have, a convincing response could prevent them from filing a misguided lawsuit that can cost you time and money.
+This will show that you are serious in defending your rights.
+If the sender is overreaching in claiming trademark rights they don’t have, a convincing response could prevent them from filing a misguided lawsuit that can cost you time and money.

 Another reason to hire a trademark attorney is that we’ve seen clients make mistakes in a response to a trademark cease and desist letter by doing and saying things that expose them to liability such as committing defamation or intentional interference with business relations.
 At times these acts can lead to more exposure than the original alleged infringement.

 While it may seem tempting to make your reply a mere letter of disagreement, you actually need to provide reasons for the sender to end the contact.
 The letter should showcase a knowledge of trademark law and point out the flaws in the sender’s claims.
-It must be made apparent that litigation is an acceptable outcome and you won’t go down easy.
+At a minimum, it should be clear that you won’t won’t be pushed around.

 Trademark infringement requires that the claimant have prior rights to a trademark.
 Evidence of this priority should be provided in the initial cease and desist letter, but in many cases, it simply isn’t.
 While this could be an oversight, it could also mean that they’re having difficulty proving their use.